dresden-elektronik/deconz-rest-doc/docs/endpoints/alarmsystems/index.md

     PUT /api/<apikey>/alarmsystems/<id>/device/<uniqueid>

 A device can be linked to exactly *one* alarm system.
+If it is added to another alarm system, it is automatically removed from the prior one.

+This request is used for adding and also for updating a device entry.

 The `uniqueid` refers to sensors, lights, or keypads.
 Adding a light can be useful, e.g. when an alarm should be triggered, after a light is powered or switched on in the basement.